eliben/pycparser/README.rst

 Which version of C does pycparser support?
 ------------------------------------------

 ``pycparser`` aims to support the full C99 language (according to the standard ISO/IEC 9899).
 This is a new feature in the version 2.x series - earlier versions only supported C89.
-For more information on the change, read `this wiki page <http://code.google.com/p/pycparser/wiki/C99support>`_.

 ``pycparser`` doesn't support any GCC extensions.
-See the `FAQ <http://code.google.com/p/pycparser/wiki/FAQ>`_ for more details.
+See the `FAQ <https://bitbucket.org/eliben/pycparser/wiki/FAQ>`_ for more details.

 What grammar does pycparser follow?
 -----------------------------------